jhochrun99/CS3943InfoVis/GeoProject/README.md

 * `main.js` loads the datasets and then calls the visualization functions.

 * `visualizations` contains the code to make the visualizations.
 As an example, right now there is a bar chart and an empty world map.

-## Transitioning from Observable

-So far in this course, we have used [Observable](https://observablehq.com) to build our visualizations.
-Observable is an awesome tool, but we want to make sure that you also know how to make visualizations outside of it.
-We want you to become comfortable building visualizations in normal websites, using HTML, CSS, and D3 + JavaScript.
-The good news is that what you've learned so far is easy to transfer from Observable to your own websites.

-For example, the bar chart in `vis1.js` is mostly the same as the one in the [Fundamental Graphs](https://observablehq.com/@nyuvis/fundamental-graphs) notebook.
-The main difference is how we create the SVG element.
-First, I added a `<div id="vis1">` in `index.html` for where I want the visualization to go on the page.
-In `main.js`, I select the div and pass it to the `vis1` function.
-In that function, we add an SVG element to the div and select it with `const svg = div.append('svg')`.
-Now that we've selected and added the SVG element to the page, the rest of the code is the same as on Observable, except that we no longer have `return svg.node();` at the end.